tgstation/tgstation/code/datums/ai/learn_ai.md

 ## Targeting

 A huge amount of AI work boils down to finding a thing nearby and remembering it.
 Finding an enemy, finding food, finding a beacon to walk to.
-Instead of writing a brand new "find" leaf every time, we have one generic leaf that you configure with two helpers.
+Instead of writing a brand new "find" leaf every time, we have one generic leaf that you configure with reusable helpers.
 You almost never need to write a new leaf for this.

-The three pieces:
+The four pieces:

-1. **The leaf** is `update_interaction_target` or `update_targets`.
+1. **The leaf** is `update_interaction_target`, `update_combat_targets`, or another `acquire_target` subtype.
 Its job is to look around, find something, and write it to a blackboard key.
 2. **A target source** answers the question "what candidates exist?".
 It gathers a list of nearby things, such as everything in view, only things of a certain type, or items in your hands.
 3. **A targeting strategy** answers the question "is this specific candidate valid?".
 It looks at one candidate at a time and says yes or no.
+4. **An optional target priority strategy** answers the question "which valid candidate should be selected?".
+Omit it when all valid candidates are equivalent.

-So the flow is: the **source** hands the leaf a list of candidates, the leaf runs each one past the **strategy**, and the first one that passes gets written to your target key.
+So the flow is: the **source** hands the leaf a list of candidates, the leaf runs each one past the **targeting strategy**, and the optional **priority strategy** chooses among the survivors.

 You configure all of this on the leaf node.